-Most likely, this importance lied on the amazingly balanced nutritional content in them: one serving (about 35 g) contains 5 grams of protein, 9 grams of healthy unsaturated fats, 18% of the recommended calcium intake, and most importantly today, 11 grams of fiber.
-Their modern revival is being boosted by its versatility: they have a much more pleasant flavor than flax or other edible seeds, and are crunchy topping for salads, fish, muffins, bread, and other foods.
+Most likely, their importance lied in the amazingly balanced nutritional content in chia seeds: one serving (about 35 g) contains 5 grams of protein, 9 grams of healthy unsaturated fats, 18% of the recommended calcium intake, and 11 grams of fiber.
+Their modern revival is boosted by its versatility: they have a much more pleasant flavor than flax or other edible seeds.
+They are also a great addition to salads, muffins, bread, and other foods.

 5. Apple (Malus domestica)

 The quintessential portable snack, apples have long been considered an important ally for those who are looking for healthy nutrition or weight loss.
-The reason behind their nutritional importance lies in their palatable ease of digestion, with 4.5 grams of insoluble fiber per fruit, which makes them an ideal way to get an energy boost that will keep you fueled for hours on the go.
-Finally, apples are highly versatile, so there's no need to get bored: they can be mixed in a large range of fruit salads, cereals, and even in some quintessential baked goods.
+The reason behind their nutritional importance lies in how easily digestible they are, with 4.5 grams of insoluble fiber per fruit.
+Finally, apples are highly versatile: they can be mixed into fruit salads, morning cereal with cinnamon, and everyone's favorite pies.

 6. Avocado (Persea americana)

-Avocado is something of a superfood with its high antioxidant, low saturated fat, and low cholesterol levels - and at 14 g per avocado, it has the benefit of being an excellent source of fiber, too.
-Try mashing it up to spread as a healthy alternative to mayonnaise in your sandwich, or blend it with chopped onions and tomato to create a delicious guacamole.
+Avocado is something of a superfood with its high antioxidant and low saturated fat.
+At 14 g per avocado, it is an excellent source of fiber, too.
+Try mashing it up on your sandwich as a healthy alternative to mayonnaise or butter, or blend it with chopped onions and tomato to create a delicious guacamole.

-To promote healthy digestion, relieve constipation, and help you feel fuller for longer after eating, fiber is an essential part of a balanced diet.
-Although whole grains are a great source of fiber, fresh fruits, vegetables, and nuts allow you to work fiber into your diet in more delicious and inventive ways.
+By promoting healthy digestion, relieving constipation, and helping you feel fuller for longer after eating, fiber is an essential part of a balanced diet.
+Although whole grains are a great source of fiber, fresh fruits, vegetables, and nuts also allow you to add fiber into your diet in more delicious and inventive ways.